CjQkJ/hoolock-gibbon-dental-classification/README.md

 - Accuracy: 92.68% (76/82)
 - Balanced accuracy: 90.15%
 - Macro-F1: 91.55%
-Because no separate validation split was used in the historical run, the test split was monitored during training; this limitation is recorded in the evaluation note above.

 Rows in `results/table_s4_results.csv` are ranked by Macro-F1 in descending order, then by accuracy in descending order, and finally by Screening ID in ascending order.
 Accuracy is therefore not expected to be monotonic down the table.